Each game of the final week-and-a-half of the season holds enormous ramifications for the National League playoff race.

 —It was a story ripped right from Hollywood — Anthony Rizzo returning from a badly sprained right ankle to enter the starting lineup just 20 minutes before first pitch.

-Rizzo was wearing a huge boot on his right foot and had to use a scooter to get around Wrigley Field the last couple days, yet was out in left field Thursday evening in full uniform, running and jumping around on his ankle.
+Rizzo was wearing a huge boot on his right foot and had to use a scooter to get around Wrigley Field for a couple days, yet was out in left field Thursday evening in full uniform, running and jumping around on his ankle.

 Oh yeah, and he also homered, tying the game with a blast into the left-field bleachers in his second at-bat.